IFAFMultiLA/ifafmultila.github.io/docs/_sources/index.rst.txt

 - dynamic summaries for learning applications
 - web-based administration interface for publishing learning applications, setting up variants and experiments and downloading collected data
 - data preparation and analysis scripts to get started with learning analytics for the collected data
-- self-hosted solution to run in a Docker environment and a R shiny server
+- self-hosted solution to run in a Docker environment and an R shiny server

 Structure of the documentation
 ------------------------------